Help

 File and volume names are capitalized strangely.

-ProDOS-8 doesn't support lowercase filenames directly.
+ProDOS-8 doesn't support lowercase in filenames directly.
 Files and volumes named using the Apple IIgs Finder as well as AppleWorks files will appear with the specified mix of uppercase and lowercase letters, which may be all uppercase if named while Caps Lock was down.
 Other files and volumes will have uppercase and lowercase letters inferred using an algorithm.

 MAME: When using arrow keys to navigate menus, it skips over items.